 Know if they have any fabric preferences.
 Some fabrics might now be really uncomfortable for your friend, thanks to all the random sensitivities these conditions can create.

 Skip fragranced products and soaps.
 Synthetic fragrances aren’t great for anyone, but even natural ones can be a trigger for someone with mast cell issues.
 Know specifically what they tolerate and like, otherwise just skip it.

 Be picky with jewelry.
 If you’re looking at jewelry for someone, again know what they like and tolerate.
 I’m not into wearing heavy jewelry anymore, because I find it tiring and burdensome.
-I’m also much more sensitive to nickel now, so cheap rings and earrings irritate my skin and make me itch.
+I’m also much more sensitive to nickel now, so cheap rings and earrings irritate my skin and make me itch and swell.
 Maybe they can do a cotton friendship bracelet, and a simple charm they can put on their favorite chain.